 21 Best Landing Page Examples to Learn From

-After you’ve set up your business and successfully created your website, it’s time to start capturing some leads.
+After you’ve set up your business and successfully created a website, it’s time to start capturing leads.
 So, what’s the most productive way to gain valuable information or engagement from your site visitors?
 Landing pages, aka LPs.
 Why?
-Because they are easy to create, affordable, and extremely effective.
+Because they are an extremely effective form of digital marketing.

-Unlike a traditional website, where visitors are encouraged to browse through multiple pages and categories, a landing page is a one-page website.
-The reason for that is very simple: a landing page serves one purpose, and one purpose only.
-It should have one clear message, supported by a descriptive headline, a few engaging visuals and a captivating CTA (call-to-action).
+Unlike a traditional website where visitors are encouraged to browse through multiple pages and categories, a landing page is a one-page website that serves one purpose, and one purpose only, and that’s to get visitors to follow through on a single CTA.
 Be it to sell a product, capture new email subscribers or get registrations to an event, this powerful online marketing tool can drive conversion for any purpose you may need.
+Landing pages should have one clear message, supported by a descriptive headline, a few engaging visuals and a captivating CTA.

-Unlike a standard website, which visitors arrive at from different routes and for different purposes, landing pages are more of a marketing asset.
+While people arrive at standard websites from different routes and for different purposes, landing pages are more of a marketing asset.
 Companies promote their landing pages through social media and paid advertisements on Google.
 Think of this page as a place where potential clients ‘land’ once they have clicked on your Google Ads link.

 21 best landing page examples

-From eCommerce to hospitality, and from web design to online marketing, let’s go over some of the best landing page examples out there.
-We’ll explain why each landing page is effective and what you can learn and implement when creating your own.
+From eCommerce to hospitality, and from web design to online marketing, let’s go over some of the best types of landing pages out there.
+We’ll explain why each is effective and what you can learn and implement when creating your own.

 Let’s take an in-depth look into some of these elements.